YannPhamVan/MLOps-ETF-PEA/README.md

 ---

-**Ready for peer review 🚀**.
-This README structure allows **reviewers to map directly to the Zoomcamp evaluation grid while navigating the repo efficiently.**
+**Ready for peer review 🚀**

+This README aligns with the Zoomcamp evaluation grid and guides reviewers smoothly through setup, dev, infra, and testing.